Grand View Memorial Park Cemetery

-Grand View Memorial Park and Crematory is a historic cemetery located in Glendale, California, in the United States.
+Grand View Memorial Park and Crematory is a historic cemetery and funeral home located in Glendale, California, in the United States.
 Established in 1884 as Glendale Cemetery, it changed its name to Grand View Memorial Park in 1919.
-The cemetery was the focus of a scandal that began in 2005, during which the operators were accused of leaving thousands of cremated remains unburied.
-New owners changed the name to Grand View Memorial Park and Crematory in 2015 and began a restoration of the property.
+This cemetery was the focus of a scandal that began in 2005, during which the operators were accused of leaving thousands of cremated remains unburied.
+New owners changed its name to Grand View Memorial Park and Crematory in 2015 and began a restoration of the property.
+Its subsidiary neighbor is Abbott and Hast Mortuary.